Members get a snapshot view of new Long Now content with easy access to all their member benefits.

 The next video, "Cory's Yellow Chair," showed a chair exploding into six pieces, which hover at a distance, then gently reassemble, and instantly explode again.
 Ganson said he wanted the chair pieces to explode at infinite speed, rest in stillness at the extreme, then reassemble gradually.
 The piece is stab at the question of "when is now?"
 Now is when the chair coalesces, but it doesn't last.

 Some of Ganson's machines inspire people to sit and watch them for hours.
 "Machine With Oil" does nothing but drench itself with lubrication all day long.
 In "Margot's Other Cat" a soaring chair is set in random motion by an unsuspecting cat.
 The cat's motion is utterly determined; the chair has its own life.

 During the Q&A, Alexander Rose asked the full-house audience how many of them of were makers of things.
-Ninety percent raised their hands in joy.-- by Stewart Brand
+Ninety percent raised their hands in joy.--Stewart Brand

 Condensed ideas about long-term thinking summarized by Stewart Brand

 (with Kevin Kelly, Alexander Rose and Paul Saffo) and a foreword by Brian Eno.

 Seminars About Long-term Thinking is made possible through the generous support of The Long Now Membership and our Seminar Sponsors.
 We offer $5,000 and $15,000 annual Sponsorships, both of which entitle the sponsor and a guest to reserved seating at all Long Now seminars and special events.
 In addition, we invite $15,000 Sponsors to attend dinner with the speaker after each Seminar, and $5,000 Sponsors may choose to attend any four dinners during the sponsored year.
 For more information about donations and Seminar Sponsorship, please contact email@example.com.
 We are a public 501(c)(3) non-profit, and donations to us are always tax deductible.